LRNWebComponents/ontology/learning-ontology.md

 ## lrn-course-object
 - higher level grouping of materials in a course
 - type (module,lesson,unit,etc)
-- name
+- title
 - icon
 - image
 - colors
 ## lrn-course-section
 - organizational element for the offering of a course
-- name
+- title
 - dates
 - term / semester (optional)
 - lrn-course-person (instructor)
 ## lrn-knowledge-source
 - Knowledge, references to knowledge source of some form
 - url
-- name
+- title